obitech21/Password-Strength-Checker-with-Python/README.md

 The code will prompt the user to enter a password and inform the user on whether the passwords is strong or not.

-As you can see, using "getpass" in Python code encrypted the password.
+I noticed that using "getpass" in Python code helped to encrypt the password.

 ![1](https://github.com/obi298/Password-Strength-Checker-with-Python/assets/90945162/bdba1860-0c94-443a-bda4-06a8ac8dd22f)